testifysec/witness-examples/README.md

 `witness run -s build -k buildkey.pem -o build-attestation.json -- bash -c "echo 'hello' > hello.fail.txt"`

-`witness verify -k policypublic.pem -p policy.signed.json -a build-attestation.json -f hello.failtxt`
+`witness verify -k policypublic.pem -p policy.signed.json -a build-attestation.json -f hello.fail.txt`

 The binary fails our verification since we expect it the output to be `hello.txt`, not `hello.fail.txt` The output should look something like: